bpmn-os/bpmnos-engine/docs/md/data/main.md

 2. **Process instantiation**: A process instance is not instantiated until all of its process-level data is disclosed.
 If a process has `timestamp := 5` but process data has disclosure time 10, the instance will be instantiated at time 10 (not 5), and the timestamp status attribute will be updated accordingly.

 3. **Deferred evaluation**: Initialization expressions are compiled at parse time but evaluated at disclosure time.
-This allows expressions to reference attributes that are disclosed earlier.

 4. **Ordering requirement**: Rows must be ordered such that parent scope disclosures appear before child scope disclosures.
 For example, process attributes must be disclosed before subprocess attributes for the same instance.

+5. **Global attributes only**: INITIALIZATION and DISCLOSURE expressions can only reference global attributes, not status or data attributes.

 ### Global Attributes